anath-git/anath-git/README.md

 ## 💡 About Me

 <div align="left">
-  👨‍💻 FFinancial industry software engineer resolving production issues for traders and exchanges, sharing technical expertise and solutions.<br>
+  👨‍💻 Financial industry software engineer resolving production issues for traders and exchanges, sharing technical expertise and solutions.<br>
   📜 Computer Science graduate of Montclair State University, New Jersey.<br>
   🤖 Sharing my insights as I navigate the dynamic fields of artificial intelligence and automation.<br>
   🏛️ Exploring technologies to enhance financial production support.